Skip to content

 • DCP

-5.1.5 Item Specifics/Extent (e.g. physical/Digital description)
+9.2.5 Item Specifics/Extent (e.g. physical/digital description)

 All moving image Item descriptions should contain details of the physical/digital characteristics of the Items, their location, treatment and condition.

-Institutions with archival moving images need to describe their holdings accurately for preservation, copying and reconstruction purposes.
 Often there will be physically separate Items, for example image, track, music, different colour bases, etc., which are all essential parts of a single moving image.4 Descriptive terminology covering all areas of physical description and attributes should be established in controlled lists of terms, to be applied in the relevant categories.
 The range of these and what they are can be established in-house or utilising an established list, for example, the FIAF Glossary of Technical Terms.

 Each Item should have its own description, whether the physical/digital characteristics between Items differ in one way or another, for example, in length, gauge, base, sound, etc., or, the Items acquired are duplicate identical copies.